-We will grade in an identical manner to Part 1: Your score on Part 2 will be the minimum of your functionality and security scores.
-We will re-run all the security tests we ran for Part 1-you cannot get full credit if your code fails any of the previous security tests.
-You will receive an email with your autograder results.
+We will grade the last submission in an identical manner to Part 1: Your score on Part 2 will be the minimum of your functionality and security scores.
+We will re-run all the functionality and security tests we ran for Part 1-you cannot get full credit if your code fails any of the previous functionality or security tests.